-Escapade has historically aimed for “purposely controversial,” or (not so) “PC” panels, because we think a bunch of people sitting in a panel titled, “Tony Stark is Hot!” and agreeing that Tony Stark is hot can get a bit boring.
+Escapade has historically aimed for “purposely controversial,” or (not so) “PC” panels, because we think a bunch of people sitting in a panel titled, “Tony Stark is Hot!” and agreeing that Tony Stark is hot (and he is) can get a bit boring.
 “PC” panels have become more of a challenge with the advent of internet conversations that continue around the clock and around the globe.
-We still have fun with engaging and evocative panel topics and moderators.
+We still have fun with engaging and evocative panel topics and moderators, and have space and flexibility to create DIY panels or other gatherings on the fly.
 Advocates for two (or many) sides of a topic make many discussion panels more exciting and entertaining.

 Attendees nominate panel ideas, topics, and descriptions.
 They volunteer to moderate or co-moderate panels, and vote to determine what panels make the schedule.